|

 extreme low of the day and, conversely, during periods of increase,

 daily closes tend to accumulate near the extreme highs of the day.
+This indicator

 is designed to show conditions of overbought and oversold markets.